 A number of fintech startups have also come up in the last few years to help address the demand for property investment and better connect opportunities to investors.
 If you would like to be the equity owner of a single property and collect the rental income from it but do not have the capital to purchase the entire property, you may consider doing so via online platforms such as Shareable Assets, who tokenize the property into bite sizes for retail investors.

-The fintech startup will curate and list properties on its platform, and create a special entity to buy the property (for example, buying 2-units of a leasehold student housing building in UK from a developer for GBP130k) and issue tokens (for example, 1300 tokens @ GBP100 / token).
+The fintech startup will curate and list properties on its platform, and create a special entity to buy the property and issue tokens.
 These tokens can be purchased by retail investors such as you and me, and we would then own a portion of the property.

-Investment returns will differ depending on the project; Shareable Asset’s first project will get you 9% net returns from rental guaranteed by the developer for the first 3 years, and subsequently you will earn the rental yield from the property (which may fluctuate, but if in line with other student accommodation rental yields, may be about 6-7%).
+Investment returns will differ depending on each project; you can earn from a combination of returns guaranteed by the developer, rental yield from the property and capital gains.
 If you buy 1 token of this project, you would be a 1/1300( 0.0077%) owner of the property, and you would receive that pro-rata percentage of rental income and pay pro-rata maintenance fees for the property.
-You get capital gains upon selling the property too; assuming the value of the property grows at 1-2% (the UK inflation rate), you could have a 10% capital gain (on top of your rental income) after several years.
+You get capital gains upon selling the property too; assuming the value of the property grows at 1-2% (inflation rate), you could have a 10% capital gain (on top of your rental income) after several years.

 A word of caution is that you will most likely only get your principal and capital gains back when the property is sold, and this is decided by a majority vote of the token holders.
 If majority of the token holders do want to sell, you could be stuck with an illiquid asset (much like you would be if you were a 1% equity owner of a HDB flat, but the majority equity owner does not want to sell) !